 High-tax rates, bureaucracy, and lack of government support for SMEs (Small and Medium Enterprises) has stifled wealth creation in India.
 At the same time, public schooling is notoriously poor and education is not mandatory.
 This has led to an uneducated workforce and a literacy rate of only 74%.

-In short, leadership that is determined to spearhead some much needed policies is what China had in the late 80s and early 90s, but is something India has only had since last year.
+In short, leadership determined to spearhead much needed policies is what China had in the late 80s and early 90s, but is something India only had since last year.
 Now that India has a seemingly committed government, the future looks bright for the world’s largest democracy.

 India vs. China: Which is Better to Invest In?